chris-mignon/BMI-Tracker-/Practices.md

 >- Recommended best practices for designing intuitive layouts using bold colors.
 >- Modify an app to follow Material Design guidelines.
 >- Add images and styling to a RecyclerView list.
->- Implement an ItemTouchHelper to add drag-and-drop functionality to your app.
+>- Implement an ItemTouchHelper to add drag-and-drop functionality to an app.
 Back
 <img src="/Pictures/cards and colors 1.jpg"
      alt=""